siwar003/Levcell-Caged-cAMP/Protocol.md

 **Levitation run:**
 1. Dispense a 3 µL cell-containing droplet onto the levitator; equilibrate at 37 °C, humidified, for 5 min.
 2. Deliver UV flash (trigger, t = 0).
-3. At each of 7 time points: 0 (no-flash control), 15 s, 30 s, 60 s, 120 s, 300 s, 600 s, merge in the SDC/Tris denaturant quench droplet and collect.
+3. At each of 7 time points: 0 (no-flash control), 15 s, 30 s, 60 s, 120 s, 300 s, 600 s, merge in 1 µL of SDC/Tris denaturant quench droplet.
+Note: the pH now is too low for trypsin enzymatic activity; how can it be brought up, and how long should the quench last before neutralizing it and adding trypsin?
-4. Add 1 µL of trypsin gold (+ CaCl2) to digest the droplet for 15 min at 37 °C.
+5. Add 1 µL of trypsin gold (+ CaCl2) to digest the droplet for 15 min at 37 °C.
-5. Run n = 4 biological replicate droplets per time point (independent thaws/passages on different days), plus the two Phase-2-style controls (UV-only, caged-compound-only) at the 60 s point.
+6. Run n = 4 biological replicate droplets per time point (independent thaws/passages on different days), plus the two Phase-2-style controls (UV-only, caged-compound-only) at the 60 s point.

 **Sample processing and MS** (Section 5.6 for full detail):
 1. Label digests with TMTpro (7 time points + 2 controls fits an 11- or 16-plex easily, leaving room for a pooled reference channel).